 Here's the thing: Your income and FICA taxes are based on your income.
-It's a percentage based system.
+It's a percentage-based system.
 The more you make, the more you owe.

-The important difference here is that your income from your business is NOT the money you got from Uber Eats or any other gig apps.
+The vital difference here is that your income from your business is NOT the money you got from Uber Eats or any other gig apps.
 That's known as gross income.
 Your business income is your profit (or net profit).
 It's the amount of money that's left over after expenses.

 In fact, that's why the next article in this series discusses Uber Eats 1099 forms and tax documents.
 It's a bit much to try to explain in an overview like this.
-But here are some important things to know about how Uber Eats reports your income.
+But here are some essential things to know about how Uber Eats reports your income.

 4. Your car expenses can reduce your taxable income by thousands